Justin-12138/baselearn/README.md

 #### Project intruduction:sailboat:

-A simple warehouse for basic computer learning, including the use of some simple tools (git, docker, Linux, markdown, python).
+A simple repo for basic computer learning, including the use of some simple tools (git, docker, Linux, markdown, python).
 If you find it helpful, please give it a star :star:, and everyone is welcome to make corrections and modifications!:label:

 :one:[base_env](https://github.com/Justin-12138/baselearn/tree/main/base_env)